 - Fish especially when smoked

 - Raw tomatoes

 - Some nuts

-How to reduce histamine in the body
+How to reduce histamine levels in the body

-Still, there are other pathways in which histamine is metabolized such as the HNMT enzyme which may be struggling due to genetic snp’s, poor methylation and nutritional deficencies that act as co-factors for these enzymes and pathways to function.
+Still, there are other pathways in which histamine is metabolized, such as the HNMT enzyme, which may be struggling due to genetic SNP’s, poor methylation, and nutritional deficiencies that act as cofactors for these enzymes and pathways to function.

 DAO enzyme test

-If you are looking for the DAO supplement to help break down food ingested histamine histamine block by seeking health is a great supplement with 5-star reviews.
+If you are looking for a DAO enzyme supplement to help break down high histamine foods, histamine block by seeking health is an excellent supplement with 5-star reviews.